Quadrowulf - Quad-Core, Quad-Node Compact Beowulf Cluster

 127.0.0.1 pc0 127.0.0.1 pc1 127.0.0.1 pc2 127.0.0.1 pc3 192.168.2.5 pc4 192.168.2.6 pc5 192.168.2.7 pc6 192.168.2.8 pc7 192.168.2.9 pc8 192.168.2.10 pc9 192.168.2.11 pc10 192.168.2.12 pc11 192.168.2.13 pc12 192.168.2.14 pc13 192.168.2.15 pc14 192.168.2.16 pc15 |

-We need to create the nodes directory – (otherwise there won’t be a place to mount to)
+the nodes directory – (otherwise there won’t be a place to mount to)

 sudo mkdir /nodes

-Next we need to update the /etc/network/interfaces file so that it will automatically set up our additional Ethernet cards properly.
+update the /etc/network/interfaces file so that it will automatically set up

-*NOTE* I am still experiencing a weird instance where the 3rd NIC on the system takes control on boot and tries to get the NFS mounts.
-This causes an error because that NIC is not supposed to be third.
+control on boot and tries to get the NFS mounts.
+This causes an error because

-Here is my /etc/network/interfaces for my node1:
+/etc/network/interfaces for my node1:

 |